anhxul/06_student_methods_202401100300056/README.md

-# 06_student_methods_202401100300056
-This project analyzes student learning styles (Visual, Auditory, Kinesthetic) using a dataset.
-It includes data cleaning, visualization of learning style distribution, and calculation of average scores to compare student performance.
+This project presents a comprehensive analysis of student learning styles — Visual, Auditory, and Kinesthetic — using an educational dataset.
+It begins with an extensive data cleaning phase, ensuring the dataset is pristine and well-structured for further analysis.
+The study proceeds with detailed visualizations, offering clear insights into the distribution of different learning styles among students.

+Beyond basic statistics, this project delves into the comparative evaluation of average performance scores across different learning methods.
+By calculating and interpreting the mean scores derived from visual, auditory, and kinesthetic assessments, the project reveals meaningful patterns that highlight how learning preferences may impact academic performance.

+Through meticulous exploration and polished visual storytelling, this project not only aids in understanding student behavior but also serves as a foundational reference for educators aiming to personalize teaching strategies based on dominant learning styles.